Import and Export Data with readr

 Tip

-Don’t type the input path of the table to read.
-Instead, make the “” to start writing the path and then us the tab key on your keyboard to auto-complete.
+Don’t type the path of the table to read.
+Instead, type only the ““, then us the tab key on your keyboard to auto-complete the path.
+This way you avoid typing mistakes.